 Insider Tip: Need help charging for sponsorships?
 Read my guide on How Much to Charge for Sponsored Instagram Posts.

 Now here is the thing: I would not recommend using one of Canva’s media kit templates.

 They’re okay as a starting point if you’re completely lost, but honestly, they don’t cover nearly half of what we discussed in this blog.

 In other words, a pre-made template from Canva will not help you stand out amongst the saturation when you’re trying to work with brands.

-Your media kit will end up looking like the thousands of other influencers who used the same free templates—ew!
+Insider Tip: If you use the pre-made Canva kits, your media kit will end up looking like the thousands of other influencers who used the same free templates—ew!

 The Influencer Media Kit Template That Works

 This media kit is going to help you sell your services to brands, save time designing one (especially if you’re not design savvy), AND will help you turn brands into paying clients.